Karl Stromberg: Prevention

-Stromberg's scheme is foiled after Bond is taken aboard the Liparus as a prisoner from a recently captured American submarine.
+Stromberg's scheme is foiled after James Bond (Roger Moore) is taken aboard the Liparus as a prisoner from a recently captured American submarine.
 With Bond's help, the crews from the submarines escape and take over the tanker.
 With the tanker under their control, Bond is able to order the stolen submarines, which were crewed by Stromberg's men, to fire their nuclear warheads at each other.
-Prior to this, however, Stromberg had abducted Bond's partner, the Russian agent Anya Amasova, and escaped to his city-ship, Atlantis.
+Prior to this, however, Stromberg had abducted Bond's partner, the Russian agent Anya Amasova (Barbara Bach), and escaped to his city-ship, Atlantis.

 Bond pursues Stromberg, and after two failed attempts by Stromberg to kill him (including the use of an explosive harpoon which ran the length of a dinner table), Bond exercises his licence to kill by shooting Stromberg multiple times in the groin and chest.
 Atlantis is later torpedoed and sunk, giving Stromberg a burial at sea.